evennia/evennia/evennia/contrib/base_systems/unixcommand/README.md

-# Unix-like Command style parent
+# Unix-like Command style

 Contribution by Vincent Le Geoff (vlgeoff), 2017

 This module contains a command class with an alternate syntax parser implementing Unix-style command syntax in-game.
 This means `--options`, positional arguments and stuff like `-n 10`.
 It might not the best syntax for the average player but can be really useful for builders when they need to have a single command do many things with many options.
 It uses the `ArgumentParser` from Python's standard